danielwestendorf/breezy_pdf-ruby/README.md

   #
   # Cache asset URL's to prevent re-uploading of assets.
 Assets are cached based on asset_path,
   # so fingerprinting or digests are recommended before turning on.
 The default cache store is
-  # a null store, which won't actuall store anything.
+  # a null store, which won't actually store anything.
 An in-memory store is also provided, but
   # this store won't share values across threads.
 Alternatively, use an external store which
   # implements a `fetch(key, opts={}, &blk) API, such as the Rails.cache.
   #